subhamg6/Tech-News/README.md

 Thank you!

-Developed by: Abhi Charan Reddy (ABHI CHARAN, Tech News)
+Developed by: Abhi Charan Reddy (Subham, Tech News)